ultrahorizon/UH-VPN-Docs/source/clients/android/network.rst

 Connecting and Disconnecting
 ============================

-Connecting and disconnecting from VPN networks is a very simple procedure.
+Connecting and disconnecting to/from VPN networks is a very simple procedure.
 The app is centred around a single connect/disconnect button to ensure this.

 .. image:: /_static/clients/android/main-screen.png